EldonSamuelson/Carbon6_CGP/For Seamus/Structured Examples, For James/README.txt

 I fixed the DATAPAGE being slightly wider than any screen (leaving the awful sidescroll bar). ".actionitem 4" (the text between the maps and the nav bar) had a width setting at !00% that for some reason was larger than the page.
 Deleteing it removed it, and sorted some issues I had with the nav bar link styles too.

+5-1-21 (version #2-1)
+Referenced correctly to the head background for the DATAPAGE.
+Updated ZIP to #2-1.
+Removed #2 as that's literally the only difference.